 Many people think water will be a privatized commodity in the future.
 In fact, a google search of the phrase “water privatization” yields about 641,000 results.
 Another search for “how to invest in water” yields about 31,000,000 results.
 There are many crazy ideas for investing in water.
 And some of them might even work… if you’re Ted Turner.

 Most of our readers can’t buy their own aquifers.
 We also presume that you don’t have the space to store millions of gallons.
 So, how do normal people like us invest in water?

-What we do know is that you probably have just enough money to purchase stock in companies that can help you get into your water positions.
+What we do know is that you likely have enough money to buy stock in companies.
+This is how you’ll invest in water.
 So, how can one invest in water, and the privatization of water?
 We wondered this for a while but the answer hit us in the mouth like the spice of a bubbly Coca Cola (KO).
 What better way to invest in water than with a high quality stock like KO?
-KO has been a relatively steady investment and it is even included in the Dividend Artisocrats List!
+KO is a steady investment and it is even in the Dividend Aristocrats List!

-Coca Cola is an undisputed beverage super giant.
-There is absolutely no question about Coca Cola’s role in the world beverage market, and their beverage primarily uses the H2O ingredient.
-Coca Cola is already in the water business with Dasani, but let’s just pretend that the price of water went through the roof due to shortages and population growth.
-Do you think a leviathan like Coca Cola would just roll over and say “Looks like we’re done?”
+Coca Cola is an undisputed beverage super-giant.
+There is no question about Coca Cola’s role in the world beverage market.
+And, obviously, their products primarily use water!
+Coca Cola is already in the water business with Dasani, but let’s just pretend the price of water went through the roof due to shortages and population growth.
+Do you think a giant like Coca Cola would just roll over and say “Looks like we’re done?”

 For those who wonder how to invest in water, our answer is Coca Cola, or one of the other major beverage giants.